zishansami102/CNN-from-Scratch/README.md

 ### Installing

-Clone the repository
+* Clone the repository

 ```
 git clone https://github.com/zishansami102/Convolutional-Neural-Network-from-Scratch
 ```

-Downlad the dataset and copy that it's corresponding folder(CIFAR-10/MNIST) Move into the required directory and then run the following command to start training model
+* Downlad the dataset and copy that to it's corresponding folder(CIFAR-10/MNIST).
+* Move into the required directory and then run the following command to start training model

 ```
 python run.py